boardgamers/boardgamers-mono/game-server/README.md

 Game server for boardgamers.

-Dynamically load games based on db in subfolders, using the `pnpm` command to install them.
+Dynamically load games based on db in subfolders, using the `yarn` command to install them.

 To see the configuration variables, check [env.ts](app/config/env.ts).